 Discharge.
-Any addition of treated or untreated water, stormwater, wastewater, process water or any pollutant or combination of pollutants to waters of the state, directly or indirectly, by actions of dumping, spilling, disposing or physically connecting to the public storm system or natural drainage conveyance.
+Any addition of treated or untreated water, stormwater, groundwater, wastewater, process water, or any pollutant or combination of pollutants to waters of the state, directly or indirectly, by actions of dumping, spilling, disposing, or physically connecting to the public system.

-Discharger or User.
-Any person who causes wastes or sewage to enter directly or indirectly to the public sewerage system.
+Discharger.
+Any person or entity who causes or allows any discharge to enter directly or indirectly into the public system.